Alex1574/About-Alex-Almeida/README.md

 # Family
 I have two brothers one older and one younger.

-- My older brother Robert is currently a sophomore in college at the Becker College in Lecister
+- My older brother Robert is currently a sophomore in college at the Becker College in Lecister.
-- My younger brother is in the 8th grade at the Ashfield Middle School
+- My younger brother is in the 8th grade at the Ashfield Middle School.